mongodb/docs/source/reference/replica-status.rst

 .. note::

-   The :option:`mongod` that you issue the :mongodb:command:`mongodb` command to needs to have replication enabled, and be connected to a replica set for this command to return successfully.
+   The :option:`mongod` that you issue the :mongodb:command:`replSetGetStatus` command to needs to have replication enabled, and be a member of a replica set for this command to return successfully.

+.. seealso:: The ":js:func:`rs.status()`" function in the :option:`mongo` shell and the ":doc:`/replication`" documentation
+   index.

 Statuses
 --------